 Therefore, our most successful students prepare anywhere from 45 to 90 hours for this test, depending on their baseline scores and specific needs.
-ISEE preparation is best planned as a slow and steady effort.
+ISEE preparation or SSAT preparation is best planned as a slow and steady effort.
 We typically get started almost a full year ahead of when students will officially test, which means we’re usually starting in January or February with an eye toward November, December, or January testing.
 The demands of the math sections are particularly intense, so we recommend starting with accelerated math instruction as early as 3rd grade if a family is considering a fifth grade or middle school transition.
 We then transition into more formal preparation by January of the 4th grade school year with an eye toward December testing as a 5th grader.
-For public school students, this windup often includes preparation for 3rd and 4th grade state testing since mastery of these grade level standards is a prerequisite for successful performance on the ISEE.
+For public school students, this windup often includes preparation for 3rd and 4th grade state testing since mastery of these grade level standards is a prerequisite for successful performance on the ISEE or SSAT.
 Test-taking strategies are explicitly instructed, but there is no shortcut for the sheer volume of content that needs to be taught to get students to perform above grade level.

 There are many variables to consider regarding the overall admissions strategy for any student applying to a competitive independent or boarding school.
 Whichever route you take, test preparation is an important part despite the test-optional shifts we’ve seen, so it’s best to develop a plan early and to include your children directly in the process so that they can take ownership for it.
-When we partner with families, we discuss the value of ISEE preparation as an investment in a successful start to middle or high school.
+When we partner with families, we discuss the value of SSAT or ISEE preparation as an investment in a successful start to middle or high school.
 This perspective creates a more meaningful experience and helps students, parents, and teachers better measure the impact of test preparation.
 The more comfortable and confident the student is going in to the test, the more successful the results tend to be.By Brad Hoffman, M.S.Ed.

 My Learning Springboard, Inc.